 Heritage and culture

-A public art piece was commissioned by Our Port and City of Port Adelaide Enfield and was installed at Hart’s Mill.
-The artwork celebrates and values the strong Aboriginal connection to the place and area.
-It represents the sophistication of Aboriginal culture and language that have survived for over 60,000 years.
+A public art piece commissioned by Our Port and the City of Port Adelaide Enfield celebrates the enduring Aboriginal connection to the area.
+It forms part of the Mudlangga to Yertabulti Track, which shares stories from Aboriginal people about Port Adelaide and the Lefevre Peninsula.
+The Meeting Place Sculpture and Journey Lines reflect the sophistication of Aboriginal culture and language, which have thrived for over 60,000 years.

 Venues and facilities for hire